Federal Direct Loan Program

 - If you are a FIRST-time borrower of the Direct Loan Program, you must complete the Direct Loan Entrance Counseling.
 You may complete entrance counseling online at www.studentloans.gov

-For steps to completing Entrance Counseling and the Master Promissory Note please refer to Direct Loan Sheet
+Refer to Direct Loan Sheet for steps to complete Entrance Counseling and the Master Promissory Note

 To receive a loan you must be ENROLLED (not waitlisted) at least half-time at Stanislaus State.
 To keep your loan, you must STAY enrolled in half-time status each semester.
 Half-time for undergraduates, credential students, students working on a 2nd baccalaureate degree, and post-baccalaureate unclassified students is defined as 6 units.
 Half-time for graduate professional and doctorate students is 4 units.